The Enemy (Child novel): Plot summary

-In the midst of it all, he receives a call from his older brother Joe informing him that his elderly mother Josephine has died from cancer in Paris.
-Despite having been assured by Josephine earlier that she was ready to die, Reacher feels her loss immensely.

-After returning to the United States with Summer following his mother's funeral, Reacher secures a meeting with the Chief of Staff, and reveals his findings: with the collapse of the Soviet Union imminent, the army is preparing to downsize its armored units in favor of infantry, and Kramer and his fellow officers, not wanting to lose their prestigious jobs and perks, were preparing to orchestrate an elaborate public relations and lobbying scheme to persuade Congress and the American people to reject the plan.
-Having foreseen this, the Chief admits that he arranged for twenty of the army's best investigators, including Reacher, to be assigned to specific posts across the world on a specific day, using forged orders from Garber, so that they would be in a position to help prevent an internal coup, if the plotters tried to go that far.
-He provides Reacher with evidence of his claims, and notes that the Secretary of Defense was also working with the plotters.
+In the midst of it all, Reacher receives a call from his older brother Joe informing him that their mother has died from cancer in Paris.
+After returning to the U.S. with Summer following the funeral, Reacher secures a meeting with the Army Chief of Staff and reveals his findings: with the dissolution of the Soviet Union imminent, Kramer and other officers stood to lose their positions with the downsizing of the armored divisions, and were preparing an elaborate P.R. scheme to persuade Congress to reject the plan.
+Having foreseen this, the Chief admits that he arranged for twenty of the army's best investigators, including Reacher, to be assigned to specific posts, using forged orders from Garber, to help prevent an internal coup.
+He notes that the Secretary of Defense is working with the plotters.

-Reacher deduces that Kramer was gay, and that he met Carbone at the motel, who stole his briefcase when he died and informed Brubaker of the contents.
-He also set up Reacher to be formally charged with assault for the bouncer from earlier in the story to cover his tracks.
-Coomer and Vassell, eager to recover the briefcase, set up an exchange between Carbone and their gofer Maj.
-Marshall; Marshall killed Carbone and then murdered Brubaker as well before he could use the information.
-He also killed Mrs. Kramer while searching her house for the case; Reacher realizes that Marshall also had a relationship with Kramer and killed his wife out of anger and jealousy.
+Reacher deduces that Kramer was lured to the motel by Carbone on the pretense of a homosexual tryst.
+Carbone stole the briefcase when Kramer died and informed Brubaker of its contents.
+He also set up Reacher to be formally charged with assault for the bouncer to cover his tracks.
+Coomer and Vassell, eager to recover the briefcase, set up an exchange between Carbone and their gofer, Major Marshall, who in turn killed Carbone and Brubaker.
+He also killed Kramer's wife while searching her house for the briefcase; Reacher realizes that Marshall also had a relationship with Kramer and killed his wife out of anger and jealousy.

-Reacher travels to California and arrests Vassell and Coomer for conspiracy to commit homicide.
-He then travels to a firing range in the Mojave Desert where Marshall is conducting firing exercises to arrest him as well.
+After arresting Coomer and Vassell, Reacher travels to a firing range in the Mojave Desert to arrest Marshall in the middle of a training exercise.
 Marshall attempts to commit suicide by maneuvering the tanks into firing on his position, but Reacher shoots him in the shoulder and takes him into custody.
-The missing agenda is subsequently retrieved from Carbone's billet: it contains a plan to assassinate eighteen prominent infantry officers, including many rising stars, to cripple their modernization efforts.
-The evidence is turned over to military authorities, and the accused are sentenced to life imprisonment for their crimes.
+The missing agenda is subsequently retrieved from Carbone's billet: it contains a plan to assassinate eighteen prominent infantry officers to cripple their modernization efforts.
+The evidence is turned over to military authorities, and the accused are sentenced to life imprisonment.